gavlepeter/dojo-fmeserver-portal/README.md

     <script src="../src/lib/FMEServer.js"></script>

-Initialize the FMEPortal widget by passing a map (optional) and a configuration object as the first argument and a DOM-node or a DOM id as the second.
+Initialize the widget by passing a map (optional), a configuration object and a DOM-node or a DOM id to the widget constructor.

 Example: